igrbesa/elit/Readme.md

 * `npm run serve` - serve previously built app using pushstate server
 * `npm run lint` - lint check
 * `npm run lint:fix` - lint check + autofixes + prettify code with __prettier__

-## Honorary Mentions

-* Thanks to [React experts at Modus Create](https://moduscreate.com) for the infinite amounts of experience poured into this app
-* Kudos to [Andrea Grisogono](https://twitter.com/scrumolina) who Scrumorganized the team
-* Thanks to community contributors who helped with code and screamed about issues.
-Yeah, we really do appreciate all the screaming.
-* [Addy Osmani](https://twitter.com/addyosmani) and [Sam Saccone](https://twitter.com/samccone) who helped with the PRPL pattern
-* [Sean T Larkin](https://twitter.com/thelarkinn) who helped with Webpack wizardry

 ## Want more?
 This project is maintained by [Modus Create](https://moduscreate.com).
 Fantastic React apps are in our DNA so give us a buzz if we can help with your awesome project.